turbot/steampipe-docs/docs/mods/writing-dashboards.md

 Notice that we didn't need to tell Steampipe where to get the card `label` and `value` from.
 The above query uses a *simple* data format.
 It returns one row with one column.
 The column name is the `label`, its value is the card `value`.

-You can also a *formal* data structure which tells Steampipe where to get things by passing named columns.
+You can also define a *formal* data structure which tells Steampipe where to get things by passing named columns.

 ```hcl
 query "rss_steampipe_io_blog_post_totals" {